Kanisorn-S/IOT_Project/README.md

   - Turn Off: ```HAL_GPIO_WritePin(GPIOC, GPIO_PIN_3, GPIO_PIN_SET);```

-### Fruit Classification using TensorFlow Keras
+# Fruit Classification with Webcam using Tensorflow and Keras

-This project implements a fruit classification system for three classes: Apple, Banana, and Mango, using TensorFlow Keras.
+This ML part implements a fruit classification system for three classes: Apple, Banana, and Mango, using TensorFlow Keras.
 It leverages image preprocessing, a Convolutional Neural Network (CNN), and visual evaluation tools for performance analysis.

----

-# Fruit Classification with Webcam using Tensorflow and Keras
+## Step by Step Process
 1. **Dataset Preprocessing**:
    - Images resized to `224x224x3`.
    - Normalized pixel values (0-1 range).